db585/62BookListES6DB/README.md

 ## Project \#4

-Book List App with ES6 classes
+Book List App with ES6 classes and LocalStorage keeping